-The Scholarly Communication Research Group is an interdisciplinary team of scholars based in Poznań, Poland, interested in crossing disciplinary boundaries in research on scholarly communication.
+The SCRG is an interdisciplinary team of scholars based in Poznań, Poland, interested in crossing disciplinary boundaries in research on scholarly communication.

-The group is led by Professor Emanuel Kulczycki at the Adam Mickiewicz University in Poznań – one of the largest and the best Polish universities.
+The group is led by Professor Emanuel Kulczycki at the Faculty of Philosophy of the Adam Mickiewicz University in Poznań – one of the largest and the best Polish universities.

 Summary of our research: